sebassem/myBlog/content/english/blogs/Contributions/MS-Learn-Workbooks.markdown

 ---

 Azure Monitor Workbooks are a fantastic tool to help you visualize data from various sources on Azure.
-It's a canvas that lets you build eye-catching reports that are useful for monitoring and data analysis.
-I have been working for some time to build a Microsoft Learn module to help you get started with Workbooks and explore its different capabilities.
-This module has 8 units and a sandox with a sample application to help you learn using a real-life scenario how to build a report that can help you to actionable decisions regarding your applications.
+It's a canvas that lets you create eye-catching reports that are useful for monitoring and data analysis.
+I have been working for some time to create a Microsoft Learn module to help you get started with Workbooks and explore its different capabilities.
+This module has 8 units and a sandox with a sample application to help you learn using a real-life scenario how to create reports that can help you to actionable decisions regarding your applications.

   ![Screenshot showing the Microsoft Learn module structure](https://images.seifbassem.com/images/Contributions/MS-Learn-Workbooks/01.jpg)